sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 - Mouse move.
 - Mouse wheel.

 In the above example, we only use mouse move event to control our little square.
-Now you should try putting the balls back.
+Now you should try putting the balls and the player object together.

 #####5.
 Use shader to make background: